mkplayer-ios/releases/roku.md

   - getSeekableRange API returns valid seekable range in the live window
 - Override the fields in personal Info with the matching CDN Tokens
 - Added support for Closed captions
-- Added sessionId to Personal Info
-- Added SessionId in the Personal Info. that is passed to PRISMA.
+- Added SessionId in the personal info. that is passed to PRISMA.
 This is to uniquely identify a login with the same account on multiple devices

 ## 0.9.3 (2021.06.22)
 Links: [Library Download](https://mkplayer.z13.web.core.windows.net/roku/0.9.3/0.9.3.zip) | [Reference Doc](https://mkplayer.z13.web.core.windows.net/roku/0.9.3/roku.html) | [Roku Reference App](https://mkplayer.z13.web.core.windows.net/roku/0.9.3/0.9.3.zip)